kokoko3k/koko-aio-slang/docs-ng.md

     Focused Area:
         The area of the screen that will be in focus (affects previous 2 settings)

+** RF Noise:**<br>
+    Emulates radio frequency noise with a given strength<br>
+    1 produce noise after the Glow/Blur pass, while -1 will move it before it.
+    Suggestions:
+    If you're blurring the image, is better to use 1.<br>
+    If you're glowing the image, prefer -1.<br>

+    Uniform noise: Balanced noise that ranges from -x to +x.
+    Snow noise: Sparkling/Rarefied noise

 **Glow/Blur:**<br>
     Emulate the CRT glowing "feature", so that the brighter areas of<br>